corda/corda-docs-portal/content/en/docs/cenm/1.3/sub-zones.md

 of the zone operator.

 {{< important >}}
-The important part from the perspective of the CENM is that the signed node info is transferred from the notary operator to the zone operator.
+The important part from the perspective of CENM is that the signed node info is transferred from the notary operator to the zone operator.